Tariqe Fosu: Reading

+Youth years and senior debut

 A left winger or attacking midfielder, Fosu began his career in the Reading academy at the age of 9 in 2004 and progressed to be awarded a scholarship at the end of the 2011–12 season.
 He was involved in numerous successes with the Royals' U18 and U21 teams and signed a professional contract during the 2013–14 season.
 Fosu was named in the first team squad on three occasions during the 2014–15 season and made his debut on the final day, as a substitute for Jack Stacey after 30 minutes of a 3–0 victory over Derby County.

+2015–16 and loans to Fleetwood Town and Accrington Stanley

 Fosu signed a new two-year contract on 26 June 2015, but spent much of his subsequent Reading career with the U21 team or away on loan.
 He moved to League One club Fleetwood Town on loan until 2 January 2016.
 He made 7 appearances and scored his first senior goal during his spell, which came in a 5–1 victory over Swindon Town on 21 November.
 Fosu's November 2015 performances saw him long-listed for the PFA Fans' League One Player of the Month award.
 On 24 March 2016, Fosu joined promotion-chasing League Two club Accrington Stanley on loan until the end of the 2015–16 season.
 He made 8 appearances, scored three goals and was part of the team that was defeated by AFC Wimbledon in the League Two play-off semi-finals.
 Fosu's performances during April 2016 won him the League Two Player of the Month award.

+2016–17 and loan to Colchester United

 On 31 August 2016, Fosu joined League One Colchester United on a half-season loan, which was subsequently extended until the end of the 2016–17 season.
 He made 34 appearances and scored six goals for the club.
 At the end of the 2016–17 season, Fosu turned down a new contract and transferred away from the Madejski Stadium.

 Charlton Athletic

 On 19 June 2017, Fosu joined League One club Charlton Athletic for an undisclosed nominal fee and signed a two-year contract, effective 1 July 2017.
-He had two successful seasons with the Addicks, scoring a perfect hat-trick (right foot, left foot and head) against former club Fleetwood Town on 30 September 2017, finishing the 2017–18 season as the club's second-leading scorer and helping the club to two play-off finishes, though he missed the successful 2019 play-off campaign due to a hamstring injury.
-Fosu turned down a new contract and departed the club when it expired at the end of the 2018–19 season.
+He had two successful seasons with the Addicks, scoring a perfect hat-trick (right foot, left foot and head) against former club Fleetwood Town on 30 September 2017.
+Fosu finished the 2017–18 season as the club's second-leading scorer and helped the club to two play-off finishes, though he missed the successful 2019 play-off campaign due to a hamstring injury.
+He turned down a new contract and departed the club when it expired at the end of the 2018–19 season.
 During two seasons at The Valley, Fosu made 65 appearances and scored 11 goals.